This post may contain affiliate links. Please read my full disclosure for information.

 18. THEY DON’T SETTLE

-Highly frugal people know that there are endless ways that they can save money, and there’s always new creative things for them to learn.
+Frugal people know that there are endless ways to save money, and that there’s always new ways that they might not know about.

 19. THEY DON’T BUY BRAND NEW

-There are even stores (local scratch and dent stores) that you can get great, new appliances for less.
+There are even stores (local scratch and dent stores) that you can get great, new appliances at for much less than regular retail price.

 20. THEY AREN’T CLUELESS